 If your accounts receivable shows that the average number of collection days differs from the payment terms shown in the sales listing, and if export prices are influenced by this longer or shorter period, calculate the average number of collection days.
 See also item 4 in section E-2 below.

-[CONFIDENTIAL TEXT DELETED - clarification of credit terms]
+[CONFIDENTIAL TEXT DELETED - information about payment terms and credit costs]